yba-santito/DependencyInjectionInCSharp/README.md

 # Dependency Injection in C# / ASP.NET Core

-Learning Dependency Injection for ASP.NET Core – based on the [ASP.NET Core Full Course For Beginners (.NET 8)](https://www.youtube.com/watch?v=AhAxLiGC7Pc) [reference:0][reference:1].
+Learning Dependency Injection for ASP.NET Core – based on the [ASP.NET Core Full Course For Beginners (.NET 8)](https://www.youtube.com/watch?v=AhAxLiGC7Pc).

 ## Overview

 This repository contains my learning journey through Dependency Injection (DI) in C# and ASP.NET Core.
-Dependency Injection is a design pattern where an object receives its dependencies from external sources rather than creating them internally [reference:2].
-It helps decouple classes from their dependencies, making applications more modular, maintainable, and testable [reference:3][reference:4].
+Dependency Injection is a design pattern where an object receives its dependencies from external sources rather than creating them internally .
+It helps decouple classes from their dependencies, making applications more modular, maintainable, and testable.

 ## Project Structure